A Complete Guide to Sacred Valley: Peru’s Hidden Gem

 Ollantaytambo: Discover Inca Fortress

-Due to its strategic location at the entrance to the path leading to Machu Picchu, this archaeological site held significant religious and military importance.
+Due to its strategic location at the entrance to the path leading to Machu Picchu, Ollantaytambo held significant religious and military importance.
 During the Inca Empire, it served as a fortress, protecting against potential Spanish invasions.
 Additionally, it functioned as a ceremonial temple, hosting key religious rituals and ceremonies.

 Pisac: Explore the Archeological Site

-The incredible terraces, which were used for farming, are carved into the mountain and extend from the bottom of the valley.
-The ruins today display a residential settlement, ceremonial baths and the largest Inca cemetery in South America.
+The incredible terraces are carved into the mountain and extend from the bottom of the valley.
+The ruins were used for farming.
+But today they display a residential settlement, ceremonial baths and the largest Inca cemetery in South America.

 More Useful Posts About Peru